Types of Abuse

 The “Cycle of Abuse” refers to a typical cycle relating to violence against women in intimate relationships.

-The abuser starts showing unpredictable behaviour, perhaps using threats, courting conflict, making her feel bad about herself, and generally showing more anger and violent behaviour.
+The abuser starts showing unpredictable behaviour, perhaps using threats, courting conflict, making the survivor feel bad about themselves, and generally showing more anger and violent behaviour.
 This may last a few hours or many months.

 The fight happens.
-The abuser may hit, kick, slap, strangle, throw things at his partner, or otherwise attack her.
-She may be abused sexually or have weapons used against her.
-These incidents usually happen without witnesses, and the victim generally cannot stop the attack.
-Afterwards she may feel pain, fear, despair or humiliation.
+The abuser may hit, kick, slap, strangle, throw things at their partner, or otherwise attack them.
+The survivor may be abused sexually or have weapons used against them.
+These incidents usually happen without witnesses, and the survivor generally cannot stop the attack.
+Afterwards, they may feel pain, fear, despair or humiliation.